chrisib/EuroPi/software/contrib/pams.md

 - `ETrig` -- the number of pulses in the euclidean rhythm
 - `ERot` -- rotation of the euclidean rhythm
 - `Quant` -- quantization scale

+The Reset wave fires only when the clock is stopped and can be used to help synchronize external modules (e.g. other sequencers, sequential switches, etc...)

+Effects of width control on different wave shapes:
+- Square: Duty cycle control.
+0% is always off, 100% is always on
+- Triangle: Symmetry contro.
+50% results in a symmetrical wave, 0% results in a saw wave, 100% results in a ramp
+- Sine: ignored
+- Random: offset voltage as a percentage of the maximum output
+- Reset: ignored